MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 || `Completed`    | A request is completely finished.
 The `status` attribute is set to `SUCCESS` or `ERROR`.
 This phase is enabled by default when `log_class_config.log_phase` is not set. ||
 |#

+### Audit event sources {#audit-event-sources}

+An *audit event source* is a {{ ydb-short-name }} service or subsystem that can emit audit events.
+Each source is identified by a unique identifier (UID) and may expose additional attributes specific to the component.
+Some sources require extra configuration, such as feature flags or enabling certain log classes, before the source starts emitting events.
+See the [Audit event sources overview](#audit-event-sources-overview) for details.

-### Stream destinations {#stream-destinations}
+### Audit log destinations {#stream-destinations}

-Deliver the audit log stream to one or more of the following destinations:
+*Audit log destination* is a target where the audit log stream can be delivered.

+You can currently configure the following destinations for the audit log:

 * A file on each {{ ydb-short-name }} cluster node.
 * An agent for delivering [Unified Agent](https://yandex.cloud/docs/monitoring/concepts/data-collection/unified-agent/) metrics.